edvordo/notes-and-rants/instructions/github-gpg-commit-signing.md

-# Signign commits on github via GPG on Windows (10)
+# Signing commits on github via GPG on Windows (10)

 <sup>Valid as of: 2018-03-27</sup>